 Economics theory explains that a human is a rational being and he takes all decisions only to maximize his wealth which may not be true in the real world.

-Mental biases are also beneficial in some cases for example if we have enrolled for a gym membership to maintain our health but we neglect it.
-But because we have paid for the membership it creates a sunk cost fallacy in our mind and we tend to go to the gym.
+Mental biases are also beneficial in some cases for example if we have enrolled in a gym membership to maintain our health but neglect it.
+But because we have paid for the membership it creates a sunk cost fallacy in our minds and we tend to go to the gym.